tdpetrou/pandas_cub/README.md

 This is not a project suitable for beginning Python users.
 At a minimum you will need to have a solid understanding of the fundamentals such as:

-* Vasic types and common data structures (lists, tuples, sets, and dictionaries)
+* Basic types and common data structures (lists, tuples, sets, and dictionaries)
 * Control flow with if/else statements and for loops (especially when iterating through lists or dictionaries)
 * Raising and handling exceptions
 * You will need to have covered the basics of classes and object-oriented programming.
 If you have never defined a class before, I strongly recommend going through an introductory tutorial on them first.
 [This one][15] from Corey Shafer is good.

 In addition to those Python basics, the main workhorse is the numpy library.
 The project will be difficult to complete without prior exposure to numpy.
 This [quickstart guide][16] might be beneficial for those needing to catch up quickly.

-We will not be using the pandas library within our code, but will be implenting many of the same method names with similar parameters and functionality.
+We will not be using the pandas library within our code, but will be implementing many of the same method names with similar parameters and functionality.
 It will be very beneficial to have some exposure to pandas before beginning.

 ## Objectives